lucylow/Yeezy-Taught-Me/README.md

 * Recurrent Neural Network [RNN]:
   * Used for classifying, processing, and **making predictions based on time-series** with time, sequence, or anything with a temporal dimension.
   * The decision a recurrent net reached at **time step t - 1** affects the decision it will reach one moment later at **time step t**.
-  * Recommendation to run Yeezy Taught Me script on GPU, as RNNs are computationally intensive
+  * RNNs are computationally intensive - recommendation to script on GPU
+  *  they accept a fixed-sized vector as input (e.g. an image) and produce a fixed-sized vector as output (e.g. probabilities of different classes).
+  * RNNS allow us to operate over sequences of vectors: Sequences in the input, the output, or in the most general case both.

 * Long Short Term Memory [LSTM]:
-  * Special kind of RNN, capable of learning long-term dependencies
+  * Special kind of RNN, capable of learning long-term dependencies that works slightly better in practice than RNN due to its more powerful update equation and backpropagation dynamics.
   * LSTM + Vanilla RNN solve the **vanishing gradient problem** since  units allow gradient flows to be unchanged
     * Vanishing Gradient Problem : Long term information has to sequentially travel through all cells before getting to the present processing cell.
 This means it can be easily corrupted by being multiplied many time by small numbers < 0.
   * Neural network operates on different scales of time at once and information can be stored in, written to, or read from a cell.